minhlongvuSheridan/Voice-AI-with-Fine-Tuning/README.md

 - ***main.py***: The main program that run the AI chat bot
 - ***requirements.txt***: Required dependencies for the program.
 # Notes Before You Run ⚠️
+- **disk storage**: The whole fully functional project took around 7.1 GB of
+-  **VRAM - GPU RAM**:
+    - TinyLlama: 1358 Mib
+    - Pytorch Kokoro TTS: 850 Mib
+    - Whisper - Medium: 3871 Mib
+  Together they took around 5.9 Gib VRAM.
+If 5.9 Gib is too much for your GPU, consider switching Whisper ASR from medium to tiny version.
+It is lighter and faster but in trade of performance (terrible for those with heavy accents).
+Tiny version only takes 243 Mib which contribute to a total of around 3 Gib VRAM
 # Run scripts 🚀
 - **Step 1:** Open command prompt terminal in your project folder
 - **Step 2**: Clone the project